tralves/raspi-soft-pwm/README.md

 ### Instance Properties

+#### frequency

+A number representing the PWM frequency.

 #### range

-A number representing the range initialization value.
-If a value for `range` was passed to the constructor, it is reflected back here.
-If no value for `range` was passed to the constructor, then this reflects the default range value, 255.
+A number representing the PWM range.

 ### Instance Methods